Ian-Fratarcangeli/cpd/README.md

-# 📈 Change Point Detection & Volatility-Based Trading Strategy
+# 📈 Change Point Detection

 This project implements an **online change point detection (CPD)** system for financial time series using both parametric and non-parametric methods.
 The app runs via a Streamlit dashboard.